FIAF/modelling-workshops/classes/fiafcore-work.md

 **1.4.1 Agent**
 **1.4.1.1 Agent Activity**

-A deviation from the manual, which seems to allow direct `work`/`agent` relationships, is that here we require an intermediate `activity` entity, even if the nature of the activity is unknown.
+In a deviation from the manual, which seems to allow direct `work`/`agent` relationships, here we require an intermediate `activity` entity, even if the nature of that `activity` is unknown.

-This `activity` blank node could also link information explicit to that contribution (e.g. salary, screen time, how credited).
+This `activity` blank node could also link information explicit to that contribution to that `work` (e.g. salary, screentime, how credited).

 ```
 <https://fiafcore.org/ontology/hasActivity> a owl:ObjectProperty ;